Regardless of how you plan to use it, there's a smart way to get a $3,000 loan.

 Tip

-Some lenders only approve specific loan purposes, like debt consolidation or home improvements.
+Some lenders only approve specific loan purposes, like debt consolidation or credit card refinancing.

 3. Prequalify with multiple lenders

-- To prequalify, provide a few pieces of information - such as the last four digits of your Social Security number, education level, annual income, and whether you rent or own - and the lender runs a soft credit check.
+- To prequalify for a personal loan, provide a few pieces of information — such as the last four digits of your Social Security number, education level, annual income, and whether you rent or own — and the lender runs a soft credit check.
 In return, you get a quote that indicates the rate and loan amount you might qualify for.

 - Prequalification quotes are not offers of credit.
 When you apply for a loan, most lenders conduct a hard credit check that could ding your credit score by a few points for up to a year.